samwilliscreative/zebra-scss/README.md

-# Zebra - a customisable CSS grid system
+# Zebra - a customizable CSS grid system
-Just like a Zebra's stripes, every website is unique, and so we've created a grid system that can be tailored to your individual projects needs through built in SASS variables.
+Just like a Zebra's stripes, every website is unique, and so we've created a grid system that can be tailored for your individual project requirements.

-Zebra provides you with a varying number of CSS classes (depending on what [settings][1] you choose), based on the [BEM][2] methodology, that you can quickly incorporate into any project.

-This dynamic approach allows Zebra to output just the CSS that you require, without the extra fluff that most pre-built grid systems come with.

 ## Getting started
 It's really easy to get started with Zebra, either include the `/dist/css/zebra.css` file in your `<head>`, or import `/src/sass/_zebra.scss` into your SASS project to take advantage of Zebras' customisation options.